 Pregnant women who meet the income and asset requirements will qualify for Medicaid.
 Children are automatically covered for one year after they are born to mothers on Medicaid.
 Many states provide coverage to pregnant women with higher income and assets than is normally allowed for Medicaid eligibility.

 Women with breast or cervical cancer can obtain treatment through a special Medicaid program for those diseases.
 Many states offer this coverage to women at higher income levels.

 Children in households with incomes too high to qualify for Medicaid but not high enough to afford private insurance may be covered by their state’s Children’s Health Insurance Program (CHIP).
 CHIP covers children whose family incomes are up to $45,000 for a family of four.

-An expansion of the Medicaid program is set to take effect on January 1, 2014, according to a provision of the federal Affordable Care Act.
-Under the Medicaid expansion, adults under 65 years old who have incomes at or below 133% of the poverty level (about $15,000 for an individual) can be eligible for Medicaid, even if they do not have children and are not disabled.
-However, in June 2012, the U.S. Supreme Court ruled that the federal government cannot force the states to participate in the Medicaid expansion.
-It is likely that some states will opt out of the expansion.
+Most states offer Medicaid to low-income adults with children, although there is not a uniform income standard for that coverage.
+In addition, some states expanded their Medicaid programs in 2014 under the federal Affordable Care Act.
+In states that opted in to the Medicaid expansion, adults under 65 years old who have incomes at or below 133% of the poverty level (about $15,000 for an individual) can be eligible for Medicaid, even if they do not have children and are not disabled.

 Do I Have to Be a Citizen to Get Medicaid?